 Yes we do!
-Starting in winter of 2019 we will be offering locally grown trees from Hanaer Farms.
+We will be offering locally grown trees from Hanauer Farms.

 They can be planted in any season other than winter when the ground is frozen.
 Generally, planting in spring or fall is recommended as there is less heat stress on the plants.
 But with plants such as ours that have been cared for in the nursery by our team, with normal care and watering, after you plant them they will be fine.